Five ingredients to get people to change successfully

 When you want to implement a new system or process as an organization, it doesn't just require a technically robust system or a substantively streamlined process.
 To achieve the intended value of the system or process, it requires changing people's behavior.
 Fortunately, more and more organizations are paying attention to adoption.
 In this blog, you will read the five ingredients that are indispensable for people to successfully change.

 In doing so, we use the ADKAR model.
 This is a simple and people-oriented model that tells you exactly what ingredients to add in what order to facilitate individual change.
-ADKAR is central to our Valid Change Spiral.
+ADKAR is central to our Valid Change Spiral

 The ADKAR elements explained